 Keto MCT Oil Softgels by Perfect Keto

-Perfect Keto comes in again with another easy-to-use supplement featuring a basic formula for any keto dieter.
-MCT oil can become your best friend when following a keto diet or pursuing ketosis, and Perfect Keto delivers 3,000mg of it in a soft gel capsule.
+Perfect Keto returns with another user-friendly supplement featuring a straightforward formula for any keto dieter.
+MCT oil can become your greatest ally when following a keto diet or pursuing ketosis, and Perfect Keto delivers 3,000mg in a soft gel capsule.

-They also offer a powdered version that gives you even more MCTs — 10,000mg per serving.
-The powder can be added to water and will come in the following flavors: Vanilla, Chocolate, Salted Caramel, Matcha Latte, and unflavored.
+They also offer a powdered version that provides even more MCTs — 10,000mg per serving.
+The powder can be mixed with water and comes in the following flavors: Vanilla, Chocolate, Salted Caramel, Matcha Latte, and unflavored.

-The soft gels will cost you $31 per bottle of 100 capsules, each serving being three capsules.
-The powder, on the other hand, will cost you $37 per 30-serving tub.
-The powder is the better deal, but it will also boil down to preference with this.
+The soft gels cost $31 per bottle of 100 capsules, with each serving being three capsules.
+The powder, however, costs $37 per 30-serving tub.
+The powder offers better value, but it ultimately comes down to personal preference.

 Click here to get the best price on MCT Oil Softgels.